kapetan-io/querator/doc/adr/0005-audit-trail-vs-client-id.md

 ## Context

 The desire to track the life cycle of an item as it travels through different states.
-IE: produce, lease, retry, dead letter.
+IE: produce, reserve, retry, dead letter.
 It would be useful to identify why the item entered each state and when.
-Originally, I had decided to include the ClientID of the consumer who leased this item.
+Originally, I had decided to include the ClientID of the consumer who reserved this item.
 However, this only provides limited information about the path the item took through each of the states.
-In addition, the ClientID gives no clue as when or why an item entered or exited a particular state, only which client leased, retried or completed the item.
+In addition, the ClientID gives no clue as when or why an item entered or exited a particular state, only which client reserved, retried or completed the item.

 In addition, Since [5.
 Item ID is not immutable](0004-item-id-is-not-immutable.md) there is no universal id that